 A few had issues with the lids being difficult to line up correctly or not sealing completely.

-But when it's time to store your food, relying on a motley collection of mismatched takeout containers can be a recipe for disaster.
+When it's time to store your food, relying on a motley collection of mismatched takeout containers can be a recipe for disaster.
 A good set of meal prep containers will reward your culinary efforts by keeping food fresher longer and keeping you organized.
-But with hundreds of meal prep containers to choose from, figuring out where to start can be a challenge.

 Most meal prep containers are made of plastic or glass, but you're likely to come across a handful of made of stainless steel or silicone, too.
 Different materials have different strengths and weaknesses.
 To help you find a good match, we’ve outlined the advantages and drawbacks of each.

 Easy on the pocket and highly portable, plastic meal prep containers are a popular choice for many.